Tips to avoid constipation

 - Reduced libido

-- Embarrassment with associated flatulence.
+- Embarrassment caused by associated flatulence

 Causes of constipation